Best Family Life Insurance Companies in 2025

 Legal & General is the top-rated life insurance company for male parents, with a MoneyGeek score of 95 out of 100 and rates averaging $30 per month for a $500,000, 20-year term policy.
 The company offers term coverage up to $10 million to applicants ages 20 to 75.

-For families, Legal & General's child rider is worth considering.
-It covers eligible children up to the day before their 25th birthday or the insured's 65th birthday.
-Coverage options for children's life insurance rider are $5,000 and $10,000.
+Legal & General's child rider covers eligible children up to the day before their 25th birthday or the insured's 65th birthday, with coverage options of $5,000 and $10,000.

 Best for Female Parents: Assurity